How to Help

 You may also donate using Paypal or Venmo by scanning the QR codes below.

-More about our project: The engineered plans meet the requirement that the structure be maintained as deeded and meets the approval of the Maine State Historic Preservation Commission.
-Calderwood Engineering has designed for us a bridge that will appear identical as the previous.
-It will be constructed of two treated stringers, laminated-glue timber (glue-lam) beams.
-All timber will match previous dimensions and will be standard pressure treated wooden timber, including the truss rail system.
-With the exception of the flu-lam stringers, this is all identical to the previous bridge and those on record with the State Historic Commission.
+Calderwood Engineering designed a walkway bridge that appears identical to the previous, but provides numerous upgrades.
+It was constructed of two treated stringers, laminated-glue timber (glue-lam) beams.
+All timber match previous dimensions and are of standard pressure treated wooden timber, including the truss rail system.
+With the exception of the glue-lam stringers, this is all identical to the previous bridge and those on record with the State Historic Commission.

 To see an excerpt from our approved plans, see below.